rgrove/sanitize/COMPARISON.md

   using regexes and does not actually parse HTML.

-* Both Sanitize and Loofah fix up badly broken, misnested, or maliciously crafted HTML and output valid syntactically valid markup.
+* Both Sanitize and Loofah fix up badly broken, misnested, or maliciously crafted HTML and output syntactically valid markup.
 Sanitize's HTML5 parser handles a wider variety of edge cases than Loofah's libxml2 parser.
 HTMLFilter does basic tag balancing but not much more, and garbage in generally results in garbage out.

 * Loofah's whitelist configuration is hard-coded and can only be customized by either editing its source or monkeypatching.
 Sanitize and HTMLFilter both have